keystonejs/keystone/docs/guides/deployment.md

 <!--[meta]
 section: guides
-title: Deployment Recommendations
+title: Deployment recommendations
 subSection: deployment
 [meta]-->

-# Deployment Recommendations
+# Deployment recommendations

 ## General

 Keystone files need to be built with `keystone build` before running in production mode.

-## Using Docker
+## Docker

 Keystone can be easily built as a Docker container image, suitable for deploying on Kubernetes or other environments.